Communist Party of Kenya: Internal crisis of 2022

-In April 2022, senior party leaders Benedict Wachira and Mwandawiro Mghanga joined the Kenya Kwanza Alliance, leading to an internal crisis.
-The Kenya Kwanza faction resolved to expel Booker Omole, the national vice chairman and organizing secretary as he was the most prominent of the senior leaders who questioned and opposed the decision to join the coalition.
-The national vice chairman appealed the duo's unilateral decision with the Political Parties Dispute Tribunal, and the court blocked it.
+In April 2022, senior party leaders Benedict Wachira and Mwandawiro Mghanga joined the Kenya Kwanza Alliance, leading to an internal crisis within the party.
+The Kenya Kwanza faction resolved to expel Booker Omole, the national vice chairman and organising secretary, after he questioned and opposed the decision to join the coalition.
+Omole appealed the decision to the Political Parties Dispute Tribunal, which blocked the expulsion.

-The youth league also took the matter to the Political Parties Tribunal, citing Mwandawiro's illegitimacy as chairman.
-Mwandawiro's chairmanship was in question since he was a government employee in the County Government of Taita Taveta at the time of taking the party to join the Kenya Kwanza Coalition.
-The youth presented that he could not be the chairman as it was contrary to the Constitution of Kenya, which forbids state officials from holding political office.
-The Youth League wanted the Tribunal to nullify his position, which would then nullify his authority to sign up the party into the Kenya Kwanza Coalition.
-The matter, which remains unresolved, resulted in the effective splintering of the party.
+The party's youth league also took the matter to the Political Parties Dispute Tribunal, challenging Mghanga's eligibility to serve as chairman.
+Mghanga's chairmanship was disputed since he was reportedly a government employee in the County Government of Taita Taveta at the time the party joined the Kenya Kwanza Coalition.
+The youth league argued that he could not serve as chairman, as the Constitution of Kenya prohibits state officers from holding political office.
+It asked the tribunal to nullify his position, which would then have nullified his authority to sign the party into the Kenya Kwanza Coalition.
+The dispute remained unresolved and resulted in the effective splintering of the party.

-Majority Faction: Acknowledging the split as against party policy going into the 2022 elections and citing the ex-chairman's alleged illegitimacy of Mghanga, the central committee reconstituted in September 2022, electing new leaders.
-The majority reconstituted, and Kinuthia Ndung'u was elected as the national chairman; Booker Ngesa Omole was reinstated as the national vice chairman and organising secretary; and Sefu Sani as the Secretary General.
+Following the split, the faction opposed to Kenya Kwanza reconstituted the party's central committee in September 2022 and elected new leaders.
+Kinuthia Ndung'u was elected national chairman, Booker Ngesa Omole was reinstated as the national vice chairman and organising secretary, and Sefu Sani as the secretary general.

-Mghanga Faction: The Kenya Kwanza-aligned members led by Mghanga and Wachira were declared the minority faction by the majority faction.
-The faction, unable to take control of the Party instruments, created its own website and constituted its own party leadership.
+The Kenya Kwanza-aligned members, led by Mghanga and Wachira were described by the opposing faction as a minority faction.
+After failing to gain control of the party's official instruments, the faction created its own website and established a separate party leadership structure.